-Rob was in his fifties and if asked what he did for a living, he’d usually quip “I’ve gone over the hill, now I’m going to seed and not that far from being planted” He’d worn many hats in his working years–starting out as a welder, then a mechanic, then an electrician for the Hopper Mine, in Red Jacket, West Virginia.
+The first decade of the second millenium had just expired, Robert Lewis Johnson was in his fifties and just about ready for retirement.
+If asked what he did for a living, he’d usually quip, “I’ve gone over the hill, now I’m going to seed and not that far from being planted”.
+He’d worn many hats in his working years–starting out as a welder, then a mechanic, then an electrician for the Hopper Mine, in Red Jacket, West Virginia.

 In 2015, Rob became a fire boss working in what folks called a “truck mine”.
 These wildcat operations that cropped up when coal prices were high.
 They’d go after seams as tight as 30 inches.
 This meant every bit of work was done from a semi crawl or prone position.
 They’d hit a section where gas was abundant and the work had ceased awaiting the green-light from Rob.
 It was the fire boss who kept the mine clear of volatile gases like methane.